Forensic Accounting FAQs: Answers You Need Before Hiring a Forensic CPA

 Q: How is confidentiality maintained?

 A: Every case is handled with strict confidentiality.
-Secure upload portals, encrypted files, and locked-down internal processes are standard operating procedure.
+Secure upload portals, encrypted files, and internal processes with security in mind are standard operating procedure.
 Engagement letters outline confidentiality obligations clearly.
 Financial matters are sensitive—protecting client privacy is non-negotiable.

 Cost and Engagement Questions